 Cotopaxi is a company deeply committed to social responsibility and philanthropy.
 The purchase of their products helps fund education and health initiatives in impoverished countries around the world.
-For that reason, and the fact that they make amazing stuff, I said yes to their offer and received a free Paray jacket to review but… I made some rules.
+For that reason, when they asked me if I’d be willing to test their Paray jacket, I jumped at the chance!
+But… I made some rules.
 First, I wanted to spend a few weeks using it so I could write an honest and unbiased review.
 Second, if I didn’t like the jacket, I would return it to Cotopaxi with my feedback and thanks.

 The Paray Jacket

 I have to admit that I requested the Pink/Moon color a bit reluctantly since I’m not a big pink person but when my jacket showed up I loved the color!
 The main shell is a very flattering and subtle shade of pink with slightly darker sleeves and blue trim.
 The fabric is semi-opaque resulting in a slightly different look every time you wear it based on what you wear underneath.

 Most surprising about the jacket was its weight and unique texture.
 It’s barely 3 ounces and it feels like soft tissue paper!
 The material is different than any jacket I’ve ever owned and if you buy one be prepared because everyone will want to touch it!
 Don’t let its thinness fool you though, the Paray is made of 20D ripstop nylon, making it both highly breathable and very resistant to tearing and ripping.
 It even comes with a DWR (Durable water repellent) coating to add water resistance.

 The Paray was engineered by Cotopaxi as a lightweight running shell but it works equally well as a windbreaker and all-around go-to jacket.
 It folds into its own chest pocket which makes it incredibly easy to pack just about anywhere.
 Speaking of pockets, I am a pocket lover and this jacket is full of them!